 What causes the abnormal antibodies to be made?

 The reason why the body's immune system starts to make abnormal antibodies against muscle receptors is not known.
 Abnormal antibodies are made in various parts of the immune system, including:

 However, the thymus gland is thought to be a main source of the abnormal antibodies (see below).

-Myasthenia gravis can develop at any age but most commonly affects women aged under 40 years and men aged over 60 years.
+Myasthenia gravis can develop at any age but most commonly affects women aged under 35 years and men aged 50-70 years.
 It affects approximately 1 in 7,000 people.
 Women are three times more likely than men to have myasthenia gravis.
-It is not an inherited condition, although it can occur in more than one member of the same family.
+It can occur in more than one member of the same family.